Nb-tst/glucose-to-weather/README.md

 - wait a few second for the values to be displayed on the watch ( the app search for new values every 20 seconds )

 # Useful resources:
-- [Watch faces creator for mi band 5-6](https://github.com/Johnson070/MiBand-5-watchface-editor) ( useful as it has a gui which allows to drag elements and set specific value to test the rendering )
+- [Watch faces creator for mi band 5-6](https://github.com/Johnson070/MiBand-5-watchface-editor) ( useful as it has a gui which allows to drag elements and set specific values to test the rendering )
 - [Watchface creator for mi band 5-6-7](https://watchface-web-editor.vercel.app/).
 It can run even on locale.
 More stable than the first one, has a better interface to diplay and load images.
 - [How to build you app from source](https://github.com/openaps/AndroidAPSdocs/blob/master/docs/EN/Installing-AndroidAPS/Building-APK.md)